jd-coderepos/invasion-biology-IE/data/README.md

 #### Data Statistics

-The file [/all-publications/ask-fulltext/publications_tdm.csv](/all-publications/ask-fulltext/publications_tdm.csv) contains the responses returned from ASK.
+The file [10.5281/zenodo.13956882](https://www.doi.org/10.5281/zenodo.13956882) contains the responses returned from ASK.

+Note: the data file is hosted on zenodo due to github repository storage limits.

 Out of a total of 49,438 queried DOIs, the statistics for those found in the ASK database are as follows: